sergeyieffe/portfolios/README.md

 ## Local Israeli context for developers' portfolios ##

 Developers' portfolios mainly align with global standards but may emphasize certain aspects more prominently due to local industry trends, market demands, and cultural preferences.

-Here are some considerations specific to developers' portfolios in Israel:
+### Familiar considerations specific to developers' portfolios in Israel ###

 #### Technological expertise ####
 Israeli tech companies are often at the forefront of innovation, particularly in fields like cybersecurity, AI, and fintech.
 Portfolios may highlight expertise in relevant technologies such as cloud computing (AWS, Azure), machine learning frameworks (TensorFlow, PyTorch), and blockchain (Ethereum, Hyperledger).